What we love about Charcuterie Boards

 Frequently Asked Questions about The Mill Kitchen and Bar

-The word charcuterie is French, and describes the practice of cooking with meat products.
+The word charcuterie is French and describes the practice of cooking with meat products.
 It is derived from the words “chair,” which means “meat” and “cuit,” which means “cooked.”

-What should be on a charcuterie platter?
+What’s on a charcuterie board?

 A charcuterie platter typically consists of preserved or prepared meats, artisan cheeses, spreads, honey, fruits and vegetables, and nuts and seeds.